This site summarizes the updated features of the editor and displays the images from the repository's docs folder.

 - Find/replace (where also "replace all" is undoable/redoable)

-- Clearing end-of-line (trailing) white spaces.
+- Clearing end-of-line (trailing) white spaces in a whole dicument or current line.

 - Choosing between spaces and tabs for indentation (without replacement of the indentation in the whole file).